I remember the first time I ever played a guitar.

 Price and Quality

 The quality (and often reflected price) of one’s first guitar depends on who you are buying for.
-If you are a parent buying for a kid, you may be tempted to buy something cheap so if they decide they don’t like it, no problem.
+If you are a parent buying for a kid, you may be tempted to buy a cheap acoustic guitar so if they decide they don’t like it, no problem.
 You didn’t lose a bunch of money on something your kid isn’t interested in ever picking up again.

 If you are worried about your kid’s interest level, however, I would recommend taking the approach my dad did with me.
 Borrow a guitar from someone for a couple weeks, then buy a guitar if your kid shows continued interest.